eduardolucioac/dcpf_i/README.md

 Install:
 -----

-With Amarok closed go to ...
+With Amarok closed go to...

 ```
 ~/.kde/share/apps/amarok